Open this page in a new tab

 The Late Roman occupation ended with an orderly evacuation and abandonment, as indicated by the fact that the rooms were cleared out.
 The absence of a reference to a fort at Osia [i.e. the fort excavated near Yotvata] in the Notitia Dignitatum, together with a reference to the ala Constantiana being stationed at Toloha (Or.
 34.34), ca. 110 km to the north of Yotvata, suggest that our fort was abandoned by the early fifth century.
 Soon thereafter an earthquake—perhaps the earthquake of 419—toppled the walls of the fort.
 An ephemeral Byzantine period occupation was established on top of the collapse, without any attempt at leveling.

 A limited amount of debris between the fort's presumed abandonment and the collapse layer led the authors to suggest the Monaxius and Plinta Earthquake of 419 AD as a possible cause of the collapse layer.
 Although the ensuing ephemeral Byzantine period occupation was undated due to a lack of recovered pottery, significant sediment accumulated between the Byzantine layer and the well dated Early Islamic layer suggesting that these two layers are a century or two apart.
 This eliminates several potential local earthquake candidates - e.g. the Inscription at Areopolis Quake (late 6th century), the Sign of the Prophet Quake (613-622 CE), and the Sword in the Sky Quake (634 CE).
-Archeoseismic evidence at Yotvata for the Monaxius and Plinta earthquake of 419 AD should be considered as possible to probable - The excavators say possible and I say probable.
+Archeoseismic evidence at Yotvata for the 419 CE Monaxius and Plinta earthquake should be considered as possible to probable.
+The excavators say possible and I say possible to probable.

 Post Roman Legion Abandonment Earthquake - 5th century CE